razlevio/crypto-backend/README.md

 - Node.js (version 14 or later)
 - Redis server
-- An API key from Coinlayer (or your preferred cryptocurrency rates provider)
+- An API key from Coinlayer

 ### Installation